-In 2016, I came to Costa Rica in search of a land destroyed by the methods of human activity.
-The goal was to restore it and turn it into as many habitats for animals as possible while producing enough food for ourselves to become largely self-sufficient.
+In 2016, I came to Costa Rica in search of a land challenged by the methods of human activity.
+My goal was to restore it and create as many habitats for animals as possible while producing enough food for ourselves to become largely self-sufficient.

 I found this land in the South-West of the country: an unproductive swamp, toxic from decades of industrial rice cultivation.
 When rice would not grow anymore, it was compacted by cattle herds.
 Apart from these challenges, phosphorus levels were concerningly low and erosion was rampant.
 A perfect starting point.

 The first year was exclusively dedicated to observation, analysis and planning.
 I observed the sun, the wind, rainfall and micro climates throughout the year, analysed the soil and water on many different spots, and drew maps with geodesic lines.
 In the dry season, when the groundwater was low, my co-workers and I walked the swamp with bamboo sticks and placed them wherever the groundwater reached the surface, asking nature for guidance on where to dig the wildlife ponds.

 We then went on to develop a comprehensive plan, keeping in mind that nature’s strategy is working in cycles and that these cycles must be interconnected into a network of mutual benefit.
 In permaculture this is achieved by binding each element into a regenerative cycle, assigning at least two functions to every element and provide at least one backup for each.

 We started with digging a series of wildlife ponds.
 The excavated earth was piled up in between those ponds resulting in areas just high and dry enough for a variety of swamp trees.
 This way we were able to reforest without draining the land.
 In addition, these ponds now provide habitats for a large variety of animals that had not been here before, such as the boat-billed heron, green ibis, kingfishers and many other birds, as well as amphibians, reptiles, fish and many more.